Griefed/ServerPackCreator/backend/main/resources/README.md

 I’ve placed numbers on the screenshot, and here’s what those sections do:

-1. Click this folder to browse to the place where the client pack lives.
-In the screenshot, the desired modpack resides on a Windows-machine, with paths you should recognize from the Overwolf CurseForge app.
+1. Click the folder-button to browse to select the folder where the client pack/modpack lives.
 2. **Optional!** Specify a suffix for your server pack.
 It should honestly match the client pack version you’re distributing.
 3. Click this folder to navigate to the mods folder of your client pack.
 Here, you will CTRL select only those mods that run on a client exclusively.
 If the mod runs on a server, do not select it.
 Do not select everything, if you do that you’re failing right out the gate.
 Check the mod’s page to know for sure if it’s client only.
 If you are completely unsure which mod in your modpack should be selected, skip this step and keep the default list you see in the screenshot.
 4. After clicking this folder, you will choose those folders that must be included in your server pack for it to function properly.
 These should honestly at minimum be the **`mods`** and **`config`** directories.
 Without these, your server pack would not be compatible with your modpack.
-5. **Optional!** Click the folder button to browse to an image file which should become the server icon of your server pack.
+5. **Optional!** Click the folder-button to browse to an image file which should become the server icon of your server pack.
+    1. A preview of the server-icon is displayed on the right
+    2. If the server-icon setting is empty, the default icon will be displayed
-6. **Optional!** Click the folder button to browse to a server.properties-file you want your players to use with your server pack.
+6. **Optional!** Click the folder-button to browse to a server.properties-file you want your players to use with your server pack.
 With this, you can provide default settings like difficulty, or the world-type.
 7. Select the Minecraft version of your modpack.
 8. Select the mod loader you are using.
 9. Choose the exact version of the modloader you are using.